dmccuskey/DMC-Corona-Library/README.md

 ## Note ##

-The huge re-org is complete.
-I have touched every module in the library and then some.
+A huge re-org is now complete and I have touched every module in the library and then some.
 Be careful. =)

-The library folder has been renamed from `dmc_library` to `dmc_corona`, since I now have another library &ndash; `dmc_lua`.
+For those who are upgrading from an older version, the library folder has been renamed from `dmc_library` to `dmc_corona`, since I now have another library &ndash; `dmc_lua`.